-The Beas Kund trek is one of the most famous treks around Manali as it takes you right to the source of the river Beas through lush green forests, vibrant grasslands and deep valleys and places you right in the lap of the rough-terrain mountain peaks of Pir Panjal range.
+The Beas Kund trek is one of the most famous treks around Manali as it takes you right to the source of the river Beas through lush green forests, vibrant grasslands, and deep valleys and places you right in the lap of the rough-terrain mountain peaks of Pir Panjal range.
 The trek takes you to a height of 12,772 ft, as you make your way to the source of the river Beas.
 Being a short 3-day trek that offers gorgeous views of different features of nature, the trek is considered a relatively easy trek in terms of difficulty.
-Although the trek route is of 47km – 49km in distance, most of the route is drivable.
+Although the trek route is 47km – 49km in distance, most of the route is drivable.
 This lets us drive up to the campsite at Bakarthach with major highlights along the way, after which you trek your way up to the lake, with enough breaks in between.

-Your experience of the trek to the thousand-year-old lake, placed at an altitude of 3810 meters above the sea level, is promised to be memorable for the serenity it offers.
+Your experience of the trek to the thousand-year-old lake, placed at an altitude of 3810 meters above sea level, is promised to be memorable for the serenity it offers.
 This is where the river Beas originates.
-Likely so, according to the Hindu mythology, it is said that Rishi Vyas had meditated here in the banks of river Beas before writing the Hindu epic Mahabharata.
+Likely so, according to Hindu mythology, it is said that Rishi Vyas had meditated here on the banks of river Beas before writing the Hindu epic Mahabharata.
 Your camping experience at the campsite of Bakarthach, under the star-studded sky, as you are surrounded by high mountains will be an experience worth remembering.
-Its setting makes it a trek that is loved by beginners as well as the ones who are experienced trekkers, as its short duration makes it perfect for a quick weekend getaway, but its multitude of trekking features also ensures that you have a complete trekking experience.
+Its setting makes it a trek that is loved by beginners as well as the ones who have experienced trekkers, as its short duration makes it perfect for a quick weekend getaway, but its multitude of trekking features also ensures that you have a complete trekking experience.

 The second day begins by climbing up a small ridge through Bhoj Patr that takes you to Beas Kund.
 With the region being filled with wild flora and fauna including a variety of birch trees it has a unique setting.
 After spending a considerable amount of time, you make your way back to Bakarthach in the evening.